Can the power of the mind be stronger than pain?

-Fortunately, numerous studies have shown that there are alternative methods to treat pain, which have to do with concentration and mind power.
+Fortunately, numerous studies have shown that there are alternative methods to treat pain, which have to do with concentration and the power of the mind.

 1. Thinking about food

-Research at the University of Wisconsin showed that when one thinks of his favorite food, the intensity of pain decreases.
-Chocolate was proved to be the favorite food fantasy.
+Research at the University of Wisconsin showed that when one thinks of their favorite food, the intensity of pain decreases.
+Chocolate appeared to be the most common favorite food fantasy among the participants.